spencerbraun/stats_notes/CS161/Algorithm_Analysis_and_Design.md

 * For decomposition 1) identify the random variable Y 2) Express Y as a sum of indicator variables $X_1, ..., X_m$, $Y = \sum_{l=1}^m X_l$ 3) Apply linearity of expectation 4) Compute each $P(X_l=1)$ and add to find E(Y)
 * Consider the running time of the algo of an input as a RV and bound the expectation of the RV

+### Decision Trees

+* Trying to demonstrate bounds of run time for all types of sorting models
+* Compare two items at the top of three, then at the next step, can compare one of the same items to a new item.
+Transitivity tells us something about all 3 element.
+The leaves of the tree have the ordering of the elements compared by the upward branches.
+Internal nodes are boolean answers to comparison, leaf nodes correspond to outputs, all possible orderings of the items
+* Size of the tree depends on the size of the array.
+The elements in the array determine the path of the tree - running the algorithm corresponds to a single path in the tree, ie to the correct sorting of the inputs.

+##### Proving Lower Bound for Comparison Sorting Models

+* QuickSort takes a pivot, compares a single number to the pivot, and there is some indicator (say genie) that says whether the item is bigger that the pivot
+* Theorem: comparison models are $\Omega(nlogn)$.
+Deterministic must take this many, randomized in expectation.
+* Using a decision tree, we have every comparison down the tree ending in sorted output at the leaves.
+The runtime is the length of the path from the root to leaf for the correct output of the algorithm.
+Worst case run time would be the longest path from the root to any leaf.
+* A binary tree has n! leaves - it contains every possible answer to the algorithm.
+Since it is a permutation of all items, this is n!.
+Then it must have $log(n!)$ depth at minimum, so it longest path must be at least log(n!).
+Then log(n!) = $\Theta(log(n^n)) = \Theta(nlog(n))$.

 ### Proof Notes

 ##### Induction

 * Induction - need to state we will be using induction, declare a base case, inductive hypothesis, inductive step, formally state the demonstrated results.
 The inductive hypothesis should be not quite the conclusion but the specific thing we will show in the inductive step.
 For example showing the first element is bigger than the last element, use A[0] > A[i] for any i, not jumping specifically to the first element is bigger than the last.
 * For your induction to be valid for arbitrary *n*, you must be able to point to a base case and sequence of inductive steps that show the claim extends to *n*.
 As an example, when *n*=3 using boilerplate induction, this corresponds to base case of 1, and inductive steps from 1 to 2 and 2 to 3.
 If you can formalize a way to show that each *n*from 1 to *k*can be expressed in this form, the induction is valid.
+* IH: After running for i iterations, we have achieved some goal expected after that iteration.
+* Base case: typically trivial, something 0, 1 to show our algorithm holds this
+* Inductive step: Know up to the i-1th iteration, want to show for i.
+Given generic variable inputs with certain invariant properties known after iteration i-1, explain how the algorithm would actually work upon those variables.
+This may involve laying out cases for different inputs.
+Once cases addressed, show that the algorithm does the right thing in all cases and returns an output as expected.

 ##### Contradiction